eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

 );
 ```

-This part here is the generic type definition `<{ serviceAreas: ServiceArea[] }>`. `ServiceArea` type comes from `import { ServiceArea } from "../generated/types/server";`.
+This part is the generic type definition `<{ serviceAreas: ServiceArea[] }>`. `ServiceArea` type comes from `import { ServiceArea } from "../generated/types/server";`.

-I generated these types from server graphql schema file `src/server/schema.graphql`.
-See Apollo's own documentation how this is done if you are interested, I won't go into detail about server side stuff as it is beyond our scope for this workshop.
+I generated these types from the server GraphQL schema file `src/server/schema.graphql`.
+The logic of the generation goes beyond our scope, but do read more about it if you are interested.

-What matters is that we use this to use the same types in our frontend code as our server does.
+We do this to use the same types in our frontend code as our server side.

-Then let's add `HypePage` to `App.tsx` as a route at `/hype`.
+Let's then add `HypePage` to `App.tsx` as a route at `/hype`:

 **src/App.tsx**